alexakreizinger/styleguide/_includes/get_featured_rules_for_audience.md

 {% assign titleLoop = 0 %}
 {% for sect in include.filename %}
     {% for stylerule in sect.topics %}
-        {% if stylerule.audience contains include.audience and stylerule.featured == true and titleLoop == 0 %}
+        {% if stylerule.audience contains include.audience and stylerule.featured and titleLoop == 0 %}
 ### [{{ include.sectionname }}]({{ include.sectionlink }})
 {% assign titleLoop = titleLoop | plus: 1 %}
 {% break %}